thibaudcolas/draftail.org/docs/GettingStarted.md

 ### Usage without React

 While Draftail depends on React, it’s perfectly possible to use it in a project that otherwise doesn’t use React.
-There are however a lot of other rich text editors that might be better suited for such scenarios – and writing Draftail extensions for any non-trivial formatting still does writing React code
+There are however a lot of other rich text editors that might be better suited for such scenarios – and writing Draftail extensions for any non-trivial formatting will still require writing React code